 Jenna (she/her) grew up in the bustling San Francisco Bay Area and then migrated east, discovering a love for the outdoors along the way.
 After spending time in Mexico studying marine biology, a career in lab science didn’t seem so interesting, so Jenna changed paths to study forest insects.
 She has worked for Nature’s Classroom as a naturalist and for the State of New York as a forest entomologist, and has taught entomology from the Adirondacks to the Monadnock Region.

-For over 15 years, she’s taught about insects and the natural world to a variety of ages — as an instructor at Keene State College and Antioch University New England, at summer camps, in the Keene elementary schools, and now with the Harris Center.
-She lives in Keene with her husband, Sean, and two sons, Caleb and Jonas.
+For over 20 years, she’s taught about insects and the natural world to a variety of ages — as an instructor at Keene State College and Antioch University New England, at summer camps, in the Keene elementary schools, and now with the Harris Center.
+She lives in Keene with her husband, Sean, and various furry family members.